amcpherson/remixt/README.md

 ### Mappability file

-Additionally, remixt requires a mappability file to be generated.
+Additionally, ReMixT requires a mappability file to be generated.
 We have provided a workflow for generating a mappability file based on `bwa` alignments, for other aligners, you may want to create your own mappability workflow, see `remixt/mappability/bwa/workflow.py` as an example.

 To create a mappability file for `bwa`, run:

     remixt mappability_bwa $ref_data_dir

-Note that this workflow will take a considerable amount of time and it is recommended you run this part of remixt setup on a cluster or multicore machine.
+Note that this workflow will take a considerable amount of time and it is recommended you run this part of ReMixT setup on a cluster or multicore machine.

 For parallelism options see the section [Parallelism using pypeliner](#markdown-header-parallelism-using-pypeliner).

-## Running Remixt
+## Running ReMixT

 ### Input Data

-Remixt takes multiple bam files as input.
+ReMixT takes multiple bam files as input.
 Bam files should be multiple samples from the same patient, with one bam sequenced from a normal sample from that patient.

-Additionally, remixt takes a list of predicted breakpoints detected by paired end sequencing as an additional input.
+Additionally, ReMixT takes a list of predicted breakpoints detected by paired end sequencing as an additional input.

 #### Breakpoint Prediction Input Format